AdrianUofT/unemployment-employment-rate/README.md

 ## Overview

 We examine data regarding unemployment rates for people with varying education levels and age groups.
 The dataset covers unemployment rates from 2019-2023.
+We're leveraging a multiple linear regression model to estimate the impact of various education levels on unemployment rates among the youth.
+The model incorporates age groups and education as predictors to understand their influence on unemployment trends.
+Our aim is to quantify these relationships and identify significant predictors that can inform policy decisions.
+This study also evaluates the net change in unemployment rates, providing a nuanced view of the labor market's evolution over the years specified.

 ## File Structure